Submissions

 j) References

-The journal uses the Harvard reference system (Publication Manual of the American Psychological Association, 6th ed., 2010), see also: https://www.apastyle.org).
+The journal uses the APA reference system (Publication Manual of the American Psychological Association, 6th ed., 2010), see also: https://www.apastyle.org).
 The list of references should only include work cited in the main text and being published or accepted for publication.
 Personal communications and unpublished works should only be mentioned in the text.
 References should be complete and contain up to seven authors.
 If the author is unknown, start with the title of the work.
 If you are citing work that is in print but has not yet been published, state all the data and instead of the publication year write "in print".

 Reference list entries should be alphabetized by the last name of the first author of each work.
 Titles of references written in languages other than English should be additionally translated into English and enclosed within square brackets.
 Full titles of journals are required (no abbreviations).